ktam069/Google_Colab_Audiovisual/README.md

 ### timing_architectures

 This folder contains the notebooks (and code) used in the timing of various system architectures for the local and hybrid implementations.

+### training_model

+This folder contains the notebooks used in the training of some of the models.